fivetran/dbt_intercom_source/README.md

 * Models staging tables, which will be used in our transform package

 ## Compatibility
-> Please be aware the [dbt_intercom_source](https://github.com/fivetran/dbt_intercom_source) and parent [dbt_intercom](https://github.com/fivetran/dbt_intercom) packages will only work with the [Fivetran Intercom connector](https://fivetran.com/docs/applications/intercom/changelog) which was released in July 2020 or any version thereafter.
+> Please be aware the [dbt_intercom_source](https://github.com/fivetran/dbt_intercom_source) and transform [dbt_intercom](https://github.com/fivetran/dbt_intercom) packages will only work with the [Fivetran Intercom connector](https://fivetran.com/docs/applications/intercom/changelog) which was released in July 2020, or any version thereafter.
 If your Intercom connector was set up prior to the July 2020 release, you will need to set up a new Intercom connector in order for the Fivetran dbt Intercom packages to work.

 ## Models
 This package contains staging models, designed to work simultaneously with our [Intercom modeling package](https://github.com/fivetran/dbt_intercom).
 The staging models name columns consistently across all packages: